 Figure 3-2 illustrates a publish/subscribe application.
 In contrast to a point-to-point application, in a publish/subscribe model, a copy of the message is processed for each of the logical subscriptions.
 In this diagram, there are two logical subscriptions, where each logical subscription consists of a separate physical subscription on the single topic.
-MDB_A has two instances that process the messages for a single dedicated subscription.
-Similarly, MDB_B has two instances that process the messages for a different single dedicated subscription.
-Message M1 is processed by an instance of MDB_A and an instance of MDB_B.
-Similarly, message M2 is processed by an instance of each of the subscribing MDBs.
+MDB\A has two instances that process the messages for a single dedicated subscription.
+Similarly, MDB\B has two instances that process the message for a different single dedicated subscription.
+MDB\A and an instance of MDB\B. Similarly, message M2 is processed by an instance of each of the subscribing MDBs.